DIY threading barrels help make sure your suppressors and muzzle brakes fit and work. Learn how to thread barrels here!

 - Jaws Designed for Inside, Outside, and Thread Measurements

 A cool beverage will also help maintain patience as cutting threads on a barrel is a job requiring extreme precision and time.
-A simple mistake can risk the integrity of the overall firearm.
+A simple mistake will risk the integrity of the firearm.

-An option prior to getting started is measuring the diameter of your firearm’s barrel and cross-referencing that information with the specifications list at CNC Warrior’s website.
+Measure the diameter of your firearm’s barrel before starting.
+Then cross-reference that information with the specifications list at CNC Warrior’s website.

 To get started, fit the guide through the cutting tool.
-This will require the guide to be partially threaded through the cutting tool itself than placed concentric to the barrel.
+You need the guide to thread through the cutting tool itself and place concentrically to the barrel.
 Make sure all the components are well-oiled with the cutting oil before starting.

-Besides maintaining the utmost patience and caution, ensure that all the components are well oiled and lubricated with the cutting oil throughout the process.
-If the components are not lubricated than the cutting tool can chip and damage the barrel during the cutting process.
+Besides patience and caution, make sure all the components are well-oiled and lubricated with the cutting oil throughout the process.
+If the components are not lubricated, the cutting tool can chip and damage the barrel during the cutting process.

 Another important factor to keep in mind is to use a paintbrush to wipe away the excess chips that build up during the cutting process.
 It is important to use a paintbrush as opposed to an air gun because the metal chips can easily get into an eye risking possible permanent injury.

-The point is to take minor breaks to keep excitement or boredom under control during the process which would rush the task risking permanent damage to the barrel of the firearm.
-Precision is required as a minor kink in the thread pitch could damage the entire firearm once a round is fired through a muzzle brake or suppressor that is not properly aligned.
+The point is to take minor breaks to keep excitement or boredom under control during the process.
+It prevents rushing the task which may risk permanent damage to the barrel of the firearm.